generate/generate/docs/why-use-generate.md

 **Easier to compose**

-we encourage authors to publish [micro-generators](docs/micro-generators.md), which are generators that do one specific thing, like [generate a ](https://github.com/generate/generate-license)`LICENSE` file.
+we encourage authors to publish [micro-generators](docs/micro-generators.md), which are generators that do one specific thing, like [generate a license file](https://github.com/generate/generate-license).

 ### Flow control